OyewoleRasheed/Rawsheedlearns/README.md

-- 👋 Hi, I’m @
+- 👋 Hi, I’m Rasheed
-- 👀 I’m interested in learning web development
+- 👀 I’m interested in machine learning
-- 🌱 I’m currently taking Front End Web Development Course on coursera
-- 💞️ I’m looking to collaborate on any web development project that can help me in my dev journey
+- 💞️ I’m looking to collaborate on anymachine learning project that can help me in my journey
 - 📫 How to reach me ...rawshield91@gmail.com

 <!---